 About half of small business owners elect to use direct deposit.
-If you offer some, or all, of your employees direct deposit, payroll services can automate this function.
-Payroll services can also help decrease headaches by automatically calculating and scheduling payroll taxes electronically from your business account.
-They will also often submit your quarterly tax reports and annual returns, including W-2s.
+Payroll services can automate direct deposit, automatically calculate and schedule payroll taxes electronically from your business account, and submit quarterly tax reports and annual returns, including W-2s.

 Are you considering offering direct deposit to some or all of your employees?
 In addition to streamlining payroll services, direct deposit also potentially yields cost savings and increased employee satisfaction.